Aimia: The Road To Redemption - Part 2

 Conclusion

 The bulls have been vindicated for recognizing and capturing the deep value in this play.
-We personally bought the common at $1.47 but sold out at $2.50 as at that point it became too large a portion of our portfolio and would no longer be a SWAN.
+We personally bought the common at $1.47 but sold out at $2.50, as at that point, it became too large a portion of our portfolio and would no longer be a SWAN.

 We still hold the preferreds as they have not yet appreciated to what we think their full value is.
 However, the risks are not insignificant.
-It is easy to let price action dictate our emotions but the view from 25,000 feet is that Aimia still has challenges ahead including identifying and signing on successful partners and renewing the Sainsbury deal in 2018.
+It is easy to let price action dictate our emotions, but the view from 25,000 feet is that Aimia still has challenges ahead, including identifying and signing on successful partners and renewing the Sainsbury deal in 2018.
 Even when these are done, there are no guarantees that members will view them in the same light as the expiring Air Canada (OTCQX:ACDVF) deal.

 Additionally, in spite of the big up move in EBITDA margin, free cash flow guidance for 2017 was not increased.
 Even adjusting for the Air Miles trademark sale and revenue loss, by our calculation, free cash flow guidance should have gone up nicely.
 There is a combination of redemption pressure and change in earn-burn ratio that is offsetting this.
 We are not worried at this point but not sanguine about the risks either.